lufinkey/BrowserCommand/README.md

 * **js** *query* [*parameter*]...

 	Queries a javascript function or value.

-	Example: the following command will create a new incognito window:
+The following command shows how to create a new incognito window using this command:

 	```bash
 	browser-cmd js browser.window.create '{"incognito"true}'
 	```

+	All command arguments are passed as JSON.
+If the given argument is not a valid JSON string, it is passed as a string.
+If a return value of the query is a promise, the promise is resolved to a value or an error.
+If a **callback** argument is specified, a callback is passed to the function to resolve the result.

 ## Server Usage